Department of Transportation (DOT) and Department of Health and Human Services (DHHS) Urine Specimen Collection Training (Online CE Course)

 Intended Audience: Personnel who will be conducting DOT urine drug screen collections.

-Level of Instruction: Basic.
-The course follows the "Urine Specimen Collection Guidelines" for the U.S. Department of Transportation Workplace Drug Testing Programs (49 CFR Part 40).
+Course Description: The course follows the "Urine Specimen Collection Guidelines" for the U.S. Department of Transportation Workplace Drug Testing Programs (49 CFR Part 40).